-The A/GFTC Policy Committee is scheduled to meet on Wednesday, February 21st, 2018 at 10:00 AM in the Community Room of the Crandall Public Library, 251 Glen Street, Glens Falls.
+The next meeting of the A/GFTC Planning Committee is scheduled for Wednesday, August 8 at 1:30 PM in the Community Room of the Crandall Public Library, 251 Glen Street, Glens Falls.

-The next meeting of the A/GFTC Planning Committee is scheduled for Wednesday, December 13 at 10:00 in the Christine L. McDonald Community Room of the Crandall Public Library, 251 Glen Street, Glens Falls.
+The next meeting of the A/GFTC Planning Committee is scheduled for Wednesday, August 8 at 1:3o PM in the Community Room of the Crandall Public Library, 251 Glen Street, Glens Falls.

 The New York State Department of Transportation (NYSDOT), in coordination with A/GFTC, is pleased to announce the call for pedestrian safety projects included in the Statewide Pedestrian Safety Action Plan (PSAP).
 The local call for pedestrian safety projects includes $40,000,000 in federal Highway Safety Improvement Program funds for systemic pedestrian safety projects on local and county urban roads and streets.